AsimKhan2019/CodeLabs-UWP/Workshop/Module3-ConnectedApps/README.md

     However, in this workshop, we are using the client-directed authentication stream which is further down in the class.
 The **MSAAuthenticationHelper** class at the bottom of this code file shows how to use the UWP **WebAuthenticationCoreManager** API to get an authorization token for a Microsoft Account, which it will be able to do silently if the user has already signed onto their Windows 10 device using MSA credentials.

 1. Before you run the app again, as a precaution UNINSTALL the app from your system.
-This will ensure that the WebAuthenticationCoreManager identoty provider sees your app as a new one and initializes correctly.
+This will ensure that the WebAuthenticationCoreManager identity provider sees your app as a new one and initializes correctly.
 Click the Windows button bottom left, click **All Apps** and navigate to the Sights2See app in the apps list.
 Right-click the Sights2See app and then click **Uninstall**.

     ![Uninstall the Sights2See app](Images/Uninstall.png "Uninstall the Sights2See app")